JosephLai241/URS/README.md

 ![Enter subs](https://github.com/JosephLai241/Universal-Reddit-Scraper/blob/assets/enter.png)

 After entering the subreddit(s) you want to scrape, the program will check if the subreddit exists.
-It will separate the results from the check into a list of found subreddits and ones that are not found.
+It will separate the results from the check into a list of valid and invalid subreddits.

 ![Check subs](https://github.com/JosephLai241/Universal-Reddit-Scraper/blob/assets/checksubs.png)